Louvi is a traditional Cypriot dish of black eyed peas, cooked with silverbeet (chard).

 Louvi xero can be eaten as a stew with silverbeet or chard but also as a salad.

 A different Greek Salad with Black-eyed Beans

 Fresh Louvi me Kolokoui (a special variety of Marrow).
 On the right side there is a platter with “poulles”.
 Poulles are baby taro (kolokassi).

 Dried legumes are among the most nutritious foods available, because they are a good source of protein and can be a healthy substitute for meat, (which of course, has more fat and cholesterol than dried legumes).

 Now that I am strictly following the Mediterranean Diet, I make it a point to prepare and serve dried legumes, at least once a week.
 I am steadily losing about 1 kilo a week and that is a great achievement for me.

 As in most legumes, the amino acid profile complements cereal grains.
 It also contains nictinic acids, vitamins A, B1, B2 and C; and is an excellent source of calcium and folate.

-They are also rich in antioxidants, magnesium, potassium, iron, fiber and if you would like to learn more, please read the link provided to learn aboutl its other properties.
+They are also rich in antioxidants, magnesium, potassium, iron, fiber and if you would like to learn more, please read the link provided to learn about its other properties.

-I am not sure exactly how she cooked it but I am sure that she did not saute the onion and she definitely did not add garlic.
+I am not sure exactly how she cooked it but I am sure that she did not sauté the onion and she definitely did not add garlic.

 - 250 grams black eyed beans